LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 suite (using the `run_test_sets/1` predicate), the single xUnit report is created in the directory of the first test suite object in the set.

+When using the `logtalk_tester` automation script, use the `-f xunit` option to generate the `xunit_report.xml` files on the test set directories.

 There are several third-party xUnit report converters that can generate HTML files for easy browsing.
 For example: